nwjs/nw.js/docs/References/Window.md

     - `format` `{String}` _optional_ the image format used to generate the image.
 It supports two formats: `"png"` and `"jpeg"`.
 If ignored, it's `"jpeg"` by default.
     - `datatype` `{String}` it supports three types: `"raw"`, `"buffer"` and `"datauri"`.
 If ignored, it's `"datauri"` by default.

 Captures the visible area of the window.
+To capture the full page, see `win.captureScreenshot`.

 !!! note "`raw` or `datauri`"
     The `"raw"` only contains the Base64 encoded image.
 But `"datauri"` contains the mime type headers as well, and it can be directly assigned to `src` of `Image` to load the image.